 Is it actually as bad as you imagine it?
 Is it something you might come out on the other side fine?
 Will this too pass?

 Attempt to take a step back from the thing you’re worrying about and try to look at it objectively.
-If you’re struggling to, tell your situation or the thing you’re worried about to someone you trust and hear from them how they perceive it.
+If you’re struggling to, talk about your situation or the thing you’re worried about to someone you trust and hear from them how they perceive it.
 Worse than you do?
 Better than you do?

 4. Get physically active